 Now get out there and impress someone with your new date ideas.
 Good luck!

-Christa Romano is a former GoNOMAD Editorial Assistant who lives in Thailand where she publishes a real estate magazine.
+Christa Romano is a former GoNOMAD Editorial Assistant and a digital nomad who lives all over the world.